 We have arrangements in place to identify and support children with Special Educational Needs or disabilities, including an extensive Induction process, and to promote equality of opportunity for children in our care.
 Ideally collection of information will begin before a child enters the setting and will continue to be updated and supplemented over time.

 Our building and outside area are fully accessible and on one level with wide doors.
-We have two accessible toilets, one for the main hall and one for the Jubilee room.
+We have two accessible toilets, one for the main hall, one for the Jubilee room and one at the nature play center.

 Uplands Pre-School provides family centred support and consideres the family's needs and the best way to support them.
 We understand the importance of working closely with parents/carers, other professionals and other settings to help with early identification, assessment and putting in place relevent actions needed to ensure full inclusion and to meet the child's individaul needs.
 Children's and parent's/carer's views are always taken into account and respected.